 You must provide one photo with your passport application.

-All our photo policies apply to both adults and children under age 16.
+All our photo policies apply to both adults and children.
 We have a few exceptions to our photo policies for infants.

 No, take them off for your passport photo.